Jessie Kabwila: Student activist death

 Kabwila attended the funeral of Polytechnic student Robert Chasowa, a Malawian student at the same university that was a student activist of Youth for Freedom and Democracy (YFD), a student activist group.
 Kabwila-Kapasula dressed in red clothes with a red cloth around her mouth to symbolize the silencing of students under the Bingu wa Mutharika administration.

 Politics

-She was the member of parliament for the Salima North west constituency under the Malawi Congress Party before 2021.
+Kabwila was the member of parliament for the Salima North west constituency under the Malawi Congress Party before 2021.

-In 2024 she returned, forgiven, to the Malawi Congress Party where she was appointed to be the party's publicity secretary.
+In 2024, she returned, forgiven, to the Malawi Congress Party where she was appointed to be the party's publicity secretary.
 She was confident at that time that the MCP would be re-elected in 2025.

-In 2025 she became the Minister of Higher Education after she was appointed by President Lazarus Chakwera.
+In 2025, she became the Minister of Higher Education after she was appointed by President Lazarus Chakwera.
 On the same day others were also appointed including Joyce Chitsulo who became the Deputy Minister of Local Government and Patricia Nangozo Kainga became Deputy Minister of Foreign Affairs.
-She stood in the 2025 Malawian General Election to represent the Lilongwe Msozi constituency and lost her seat.
+She stood in the 2025 Malawian General Election to represent the Salima Central West constituency and lost her seat.

+Kabwila was speaking for the Malawi Congress Party in 2026, criticising the government's spending plans announced by Finance Minister Joseph Mwanamvekha.
+In August was among a group of MPs that included Pilirani Buleya who went to Area 3 Police Station to protest after MP George Kadzipatike was detained.
+Kabwila spoke on behalf of the group.
+Kadzipatike was the Malawi Congress Party (MCP) legal director and his fellow MPs believed he was arrested for political reasons.
+Kadzipatike was arrested following a tax dispute which the group felt was disproportionate.